Parameters for fine tuning

 Preliminaries

-In the following, step 0 corresponds to the initialization with Init
+In the following, step 0 corresponds to the initialization with Init, step 1 is the first step with Next, etc.

 Transition filter